quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Heliocentrism

-* Non-geocentric views of the Universe have had a long tradition dating back to classical Greece, a thousand years before the timeline presented by deGrasse Tyson and it was not "obvious that Earth was motionless."
+* Non-geocentric views of the Universe have had a long tradition dating back to classical Greece, a thousand years before the timeline presented by Tyson and it was not "obvious that Earth was motionless."
 * In 1599, the claim that "everyone knew the Sun and stars were just lights in the sky [that] revolved around the Earth" is false.
 Even discounting the efforts by the ancient Greeks, Romans, and early medieval astronomers, Copernicus had been working on his heliocentric model 30 years prior, and astronomers like Kepler and Tycho Brahe had published their findings endorsing the helicocentric model by 1596.
 * Likewise, Copernicus built his work upon the findings of others, and he credited them directly and extensively.
 He did not make a "radical proposal".